Biblink02/WebSDR-Transceiver/README.md

 **Why windowing?**

 Without a window, the FFT assumes your input signal repeats infinitely.
-Discontinuities at the boundaries cause spectral leakage—signal energy spreads into adjacent bins.
+Discontinuities at the boundaries cause spectral leakage-signal energy spreads into adjacent bins.
 A window function (like Blackman-Harris) smoothly tapers the signal to zero at the edges, reducing leakage.
 The tradeoff is slightly wider main lobes, but cleaner overall spectrum.

 **Output**: Complex vector of 2048 frequency bins.